 Looking for the perfect 2 Days in Rome Itinerary?
-In this comprehensive guide I’ll outline exactly what to see & do when visiting Rome for 2 days.
+In this comprehensive Rome in 2 days itinerary guide, I’ll outline exactly what to see & do when visiting Rome for 2 days.
 Let’s go!

 If you’re spending the weekend in Rome and only have two days to see the ‘Eternal’ city, it’s understandable that you might be feeling a bit overwhelmed.
 To help take some of the stress of planning a vacation off your shoulders, we’ve put together this ultimate Rome 2 Day Itinerary, so you can still see all the top attractions during your visit.